cdepillabout/advent-of-code2018/README.md

 # Advent of Code 2018 Haskell Starter Kit

-This is a starter kit for writing attempting the Advent of Code 2018 problems in Haskell.
+This is a starter kit for attempting the Advent of Code 2018 problems in Haskell.

 This repo gives you a few niceties: